Tite Curet Alonso: Career as a song composer

-After he graduated from high school, he enrolled in the University of Puerto Rico where he studied journalism and sociology.
+After he graduated from Central High School in Santurce, he enrolled in the University of Puerto Rico where he studied journalism and sociology.
 He worked for the United States Postal Service, a job which he held for more than twenty years.
 All the while he continued to compose songs.
 In 1960, he moved to New York City and worked for the newspaper "Diario/La Prensa" as a sports columnist.
 In 1965, Curet Alonso met salsa singer Joe Quijano who recorded Alonso's Efectivamente which became a hit.
 Curet Alonso developed a unique style of his own which is known as "salsa with a conscience".
 He wrote songs about social and romantic themes which told about the situation of the poor Afro–Puerto Ricans and the hardships that they faced.
 He also focused many of his songs on what he called the beauty of the black Caribbeans.

 Throughout his life, Curet Alonso composed over two thousand songs.
 Arguably, about 200 of these were hit songs, and about 50 of these were major salsa hits.
-Some of the people who have interpreted his songs are: Joe Quijano, Iris Chacón, Wilkins, Cheo Feliciano, Celia Cruz, La Lupe, Willie Colón, Tito Rodríguez, Olga Guillot, Mon Rivera, Héctor Lavoe, Ray Barretto, Tony Croatto, Rubén Blades, Tito Puente, Ismael Miranda, Roberto Roena, Bobby Valentín, Marvin Santiago, Willie Rosario, Chucho Avellanet, Andy Montañez, Rafael Cortijo, Tommy Olivencia, and Frankie Ruiz.
+Some of the people who have interpreted his songs are: Joe Quijano, Iris Chacón, Wilkins, Cheo Feliciano, Celia Cruz, La Lupe, Willie Colón, Tito Rodríguez, Olga Guillot, Mon Rivera, Héctor Lavoe, Ray Barretto, Tony Croatto, Rubén Blades, Tito Puente, Ismael Miranda, Roberto Roena, Bobby Valentín, Marvin Santiago, Willie Rosario, Menudo, Chucho Avellanet, Andy Montañez, Rafael Cortijo, Tommy Olivencia, and Frankie Ruiz.
 His song Las Caras Lindas (De Mi Gente Negra) (The Beautiful Faces (Of My Black People) recorded by Ismael Rivera, is considered by many in Puerto Rico as a classic.
 In addition to salsa, Curet Alonso also composed samba, Airto Moreira being one of the interpreters of his work in that genre.
 Samba de Flora, interpreted by Airto, is one of many he composed.